uswds/uswds-site/pages/patterns/create-a-profile/social-security-number.md

     <h3 class="do-dont__heading">What not to do</h3>
       <div class="do-dont__content">
           <ul>
-            <li>Do not separate the social security number entry into three separate fields.</li>
+            <li>Do not separate the Social Security Number entry into three separate fields.</li>
             <li>Do not use placeholder text</li>
           </ul>
       </div>